Learning Geometry and Topology via Multi-Chart Flows: EXPERIMENTAL DETAILS

 For \single\ and \mult, we use early stopping solely in terms of the reconstruction loss; for \singlem, in the manifold learning phase we use early stopping in terms of the reconstruction loss, while in the density estimation phase we use early stopping in terms of $\W$.
 This may lead to some advantages for \singlem\ in terms of $\W$.

 For sphere, torus and triangular meshes experiments, we use RealNVP flows \citep{dinh2017realnvp}, where the MLPs use Tanh activation, and \textit{double} data type.
 We remark that it is important to use a smooth activation function when intending to solve the IVP, due to the need to differentiate through the flow.
-We train all models for a maximum of $1000$ epochs, using a total of $12000$ data points and batch size $256$.
+We sample a total of $12000$ data points, and use $25\%$ as the validation set and the remaining as the train set.
+We train all models for a maximum of $1000$ epochs, using a batch size of $256$.
 For \mult, $200$ epochs are used for pretraining.
 The pretraining datasets for the charts are based on K-Means clusters obtained through Scikit-Learn \citep{pedregosa2011sklearn} (BSD-3-Clause license).
 We use early stopping with patience $50$, starting validation after the model has been trained for $100$ epochs in the current stage.
+We use some separate $10000$ data points as the test set.

 For \single\ and \mult, we use as validation loss the reconstruction loss on the val set.
-For \singlem, we use sequential training, where the first phase uses validation loss the reconstruction loss, and the second phase uses validation loss the Wasserstein distance.
+For \singlem, we use sequential training, where the first phase uses as validation loss the reconstruction loss, and the second phase uses as validation loss the Wasserstein distance.

-For solving the exponential maps, most numerical integrations are carried out using \textit{scipy.integrate.solve\_ivp} from SciPy.
+For solving the exponential maps, most numerical integrations are carried out using \textit{scipy.integrate.solve\_ivp} from SciPy, where we use the default Dopri-$5$ solver \citep{dormand1980dopri,shampine1986practical} with $rtol=1e-3$ and $atol=1e-6$.
 For solving the logarithmic maps, our implementation is largely based on Stochman \citep{detlefsen2021stochman} (Apache-2.0 license), where we optimize a parameterized spline using gradient descent.

-We use Python Optimal Transport \citep{flamary2024pot} (MIT license) to calculate the Wasserstein distances between batches of data and batches of samples drawn using the models, where the subsamplings are performed for $5$ times and each batch has $1024$ samples.
+We use Python Optimal Transport \citep{flamary2021pot,flamary2024pot} (MIT license) to calculate the Wasserstein distances between batches of data and batches of samples drawn using the models, where the subsamplings are performed for $5$ times and each batch has $1024$ samples.